-Air conditioning is available upon request in most of the villas.
-It costs 21,00 euros per week.
-There is no need to book in advance, just ask for the remote control at Reception.
+Air conditioning is available in all our villas.
 To help us save energy in Paxos, please use it sparingly.

 On arrival at Corfu airport, you will be greeted by our GBV representative (Agent Meander Travel), who will organise your transfer.
 Depending on arrival time at airport and weather conditions you can travel by flying delphin ferry, (1 hour journey) Despina (1'30), Krista (1"15) and in rare circumstances sea-taxi to Paxos (1 hour journey).
 Upon arrival in Paxos, we will pick you up from the harbour; the trip to Glyfada is then approx. 15 minutes by minibus.
 For more information about our transfer service click here.